mindsphere/vfc-examples/Dashboard_getting_started/readme.md

 - . . .

 # Questions and Answers
-Feel free to ask your questions in the [MindSphere Developer Forum](https://community.sw.siemens.com/s/topic/0TO4O000000MihsWAC).
+Feel free to ask your questions in the [Insights Hub Developer Forum](https://community.sw.siemens.com/s/topic/0TO4O000000MihsWAC).

 Or open an [issue](https://github.com/mindsphere/vfc-examples/issues) if you find a bug in our examples.